matrix-org/matrix-hookshot/docs/setup.md

 ## Requirements

 Hookshot is fairly light on resources, and can run in as low as 100MB or so of memory.
 Hookshot memory requirements may increase depending on the traffic and the number of rooms bridged.

+You **must** have administrative access to an existing homeserver in order to setup Hookshot, as requires the homeserver to be configured with it's appservice registration.

 ## Local installation